Peace Bridge – Gateway Connections Improvement

 - Modification of the Front Park entrance and paths; removal of Baird Drive from Front Park

-The Porter Avenue Bridge over the CSX tracks and I-190 was reconstructed and includes a roundabout with two realigned ramps for safer travel.
-The Empire State Trail, a pedestrian riverwalk trail, was realigned and includes new bridges over the CSX tracks and I-190.
-The roadway going through Front Park was eliminated and the park was restored to its original configuration.
+The Porter Avenue Bridge over the CSX tracks and I-190 were reconstructed and includes a roundabout with two realigned ramps for safer travel.
+Part of Buffalo’s segment of the 750-mile Empire State Trail was realigned and now includes new bridges over the CSX tracks and I-190.
+The roadway going through Front Park was eliminated, and the park was restored to its original configuration.